 What does being extremely self-aware look like for me?

-2. I deeply understand how my mind works: Therapists frequently tell me that “I’m already doing everything I should be” or that “I seem to already have all the answers”.
+- I deeply understand how my mind works: Therapists frequently tell me that “I’m already doing everything I can” or that “I seem to already have all the answers”.
 However, my RSD feeds into my overt self-awareness by making me overthink my self-aware thoughts.
 So even though others may tell me “I already have all the answers,” it’s extremely difficult for me to come to this conclusion on my own.

 Having an extreme sense of self-awareness often makes it difficult for me to find the help I need because I typically identify problems that are too unique to easily solve.

-Fortunately, I inherited a love of gathering data from my dad and I truly enjoy digesting as much information as I can.
-I’m genuinely curious about my “true self”.
-I want so badly to understand her and how my brain works.
-I know that this process of understanding is a life-long journey though, for all of us.
+Fortunately, I inherited a love of gathering data from my dad and I truly enjoy learning.
+I’m genuinely curious about my “true self.”
+I want so badly to understand her and how my brain works, so I can let her shine.
+I know that this process of understanding is a life-long journey though…for all of us!

 There’s a quote from David Bowie that describes this concept perfectly, “Ageing is an extraordinary process whereby you become the person you always should have been.”
 I’ve always felt myself to be in the constant pursuit of uncovering who I truly am, and finally being able to comfortably be my most authentic self.

-So yes, I seek help for the problems my hyper self-awareness uncovers, when the solutions I find aren’t enough.
-But I often find there aren’t many other solutions out there.
-It’s a frustrating and discouraging experience to search and search for the end to a problem, only to find no end in sight.
+So yes, when I seek help for problems my self-awareness uncovers the I find often aren’t enough.
+It’s a frustrating and discouraging experience to search and search for the end to a problem, only to find that no one has yet discovered an answer to my question.

 Per usual the game of life is on “hard mode” for me and other neurodivergents.

-All that being said… even though my hyper self-awareness often creates problems by overloading my brain with concerns, I do greatly appreciate it in other ways.
+All that being said – even though my hyper self-awareness often creates problems by overloading my brain with concerns, I do greatly appreciate it in other ways.
 I like that I understand myself more deeply than other people my age typically do.
-It makes me feel like for all the difficulties my AuDHD might cause me, at least I know myself better than most.
+This is why some of us may be perceived as “old souls.”
+It makes me feel like for all the difficulties my AuDHD might cause me, at least I have a deep relationship with myself.

 I already feel like a more authentic human.